Contact

 Yes, if you are being asked to sign a settlement agreement.

-Do I have to sign again after my employment ends?
+Do I have to use the solicitor my employer suggests?

 What will JR Levins check?